Myrmex/overview/cadmus/dev/backend/api.md

 This is the core customization for the whole project.
 Usually, the profile file is created after the documentation is completed, and before creating the code.

 Inside the `messages` folder you can customize the message templates as you prefer, but usually this is not required.

+## Additional Controllers

+If required, you might want to add more controllers specific to your API.
+For instance, many projects use a simple [proxy controller](https://github.com/vedph/proxy-api) to proxy some API calls bypassing issues connected to the lack of CORS support in the target server (e.g. for DBPedia).

 ## Docker